-- Individual engagement: in which Mirova's ESG analysts interact one-on-one with the companies to encourage improvement in their sustainability practices.
-This purpose of this type of engagement is not only to promote better ESG practices, but also to encourage the development of solutions for the major environmental and social challenges associated with each sector. - Collaborative engagement: Mirova joins with other investors and representatives of civil society to identify controversial practices, encourage greater transparency and demand, where necessary, that companies change their practices.
+- Individual engagement: Mirova's Sustainability Research team interacts in direct discussions with the companies to encourage improvement in their sustainability practices.
+Mirova encourages companies to consider the following themes: - Concrete actions on the most pressing sustainable development issues: mitigating climate change, preserving biodiversity, protecting human rights and reducing inequalities (shared value creation, diversity); - Integration of sustainability at the core of companies' governance and enhanced transparency on sustainability impacts. - Collaborative engagement: Mirova joins with other investors and representatives of civil society to identify controversial practices, encourage greater transparency and demand, where necessary, that companies change their practices.